Generalized Fock space and fractional derivatives with Applications to Uniqueness of Sampling and Interpolation Sets: Density Theorems for Sampling and Interpolations

 where $\gamma$ is the Euler–Mascheroni constant.
 Hence,

 where the constants $c_n := \frac{\left[- \gamma + H_{n}\right]}{\left[- \gamma + H_{n-1}\right]}$ are such that $\lim_{n\to\infty}c_n=1$.
 So we get:

 \end{example}

-\subsection{Density Theorems for Sampling and Interpolations}
+\section{Density Theorems for Sampling and Interpolations}

 Using the general framework of the Fock spaces with respect to the Gelfond-Leontiev operator of generalized differentiation, we extend density results of K. Seip \cite{K92} to our setting.
 This will later on allow us to obtain lattice conditions for frames arising from the corresponding integral transform over $L^2(\mathbb{R})$.
+Unfortunately, the non-existence of ``good'' quasi-periodic functions - other than the Weierstrass-$\sigma$ function - leads to the need to adapt K. Seip's methods using controlled approximations.\\

-We recall the following definitions for sampling and interpolation sets that include the notion of a weight function $K_\varphi$ in order to match our setting.
+In order to present our theorems, we recall the following definitions for sampling and interpolation sets that include the notion of a weight function $K_\varphi$ in order to match our setting.

-A discrete set $\Gamma=\{z_j | z_j\in \mathbb C, ~j \in \mathbb{J} \}$ is a \text{sampling set} of $\cF^2_{\varphi}$ if it satisfies an appropriated frame condition, that is, if there exists $0< A \leq B < \infty$ such that
+A discrete set $\Gamma=\{z_j | z_j\in \mathbb C, ~j \in \mathbb{J} \}$ is a \text{sampling set} of $\cF_{\varphi}$ if it satisfies an appropriated frame condition, that is, if there exists $0< A \leq B < \infty$ such that

-The set $\Gamma$ is an \text{interpolation set} of $\cF^2_\varphi$ if for every $\ell^2$-sequence $(a_j )_{j\in\Lambda}$ satisfying to the growth condition $\sum_{j \in \Lambda} |a_j|^2 K_\varphi(- |z_j|^2)| < \infty,$ there exists $f\in\cF^2_\varphi$ such that $f(z_j) = a_j, ~j \in \mathbb{J}$.
+The set $\Gamma$ is an \text{interpolation set} of $\cF_\varphi$ if for every $\ell^2$-sequence $(a_j )_{j\in\Lambda}$ satisfying to the growth condition $\sum_{j \in \Lambda} |a_j|^2 K_\varphi(- |z_j|^2)| < \infty,$ there exists $f\in\cF_\varphi$ such that $f(z_j) = a_j, ~j \in \mathbb{J}$.

 For a uniformly discrete set $\Gamma$, using Landau's generalizations of Beurling densities we define the upper and lower uniform densities respectively by: